ranfysvalle02/Interactive-RAG/README.md

             ).strip()
             PRECISE_PROMPT = """
             THINK CAREFULLY AND STEP BY STEP.
+            WE WILL BE PLAYING A SPECIAL GAME.

-            Given the following verified sources and a question, create a final concise answer in markdown.
+            Given the following verified sources and a question, using only the verified sources content create a final concise answer in markdown.
-            If VERIFIED SOURCES is not enough context to answer the question, THEN EXPLAIN YOURSELF AND SUGGEST/PERFORM A WEB SEARCH.
+            If VERIFIED SOURCES is not enough context to answer the question, THEN EXPLAIN YOURSELF AND KINDLY OFFER TO PERFORM A WEB SEARCH THE USERS BEHALF.

             Remember while answering:
                 * The only verified sources are between START VERIFIED SOURCES and END VERIFIED SOURCES.